 We learn from HubSpot’s 2021 report, “Not Another Marketing Report,” that marketers increased their budgets by over 60% this year.
-The report further indicates that, during 2021, 28% of their survey’s respondents planned to newly invest in content marketing – a percentage up 17% from 2020.
+The report further indicates that, in 2021, 28% of their survey respondents planned to newly invest in content marketing – a percentage up 17% from 2020.
 Pricing for your content marketing pitch should include details like:

-- The time it takes for conducting keyword research, writing content, designing, and more.
+- The time it takes to conduct keyword research, write content, design, and more.

 - If content creation is beyond your company’s bandwidth, the cost of hiring freelancers.